By Mohammed Faris, Abu Productive

 Let us firstly explore both concepts from a linguistic point of view.

 As you can see, from a definition point of view, there isn’t much of a contradiction between the two concepts.
-The states of being “ambitious” and “content” seem to serve different aspects of our drive to be the best – one is driving us (ambition), the other is making us enjoy the ride (contentment)!
+The states of being “ambitious” and “content” seem to serve different aspects of our drive to be the best – one is driving us ( ambition in islam), the other is making us enjoy the ride (contentment)!

 Where does the contradiction lie?
 The contradiction lies in our misunderstanding that being content means not wanting to achieve more, and that being ambitious to achieve more is a sign that you’re not content.
 This is definitely not the case.